Accessibility and Accommodations for Flexible Learning

 Low Intensity (low tech, less time/effort needed)

-- Consider hosting a virtual listening/sharing circle, or simply send an email asking students to let you know what they need and provide feedback about the class format and expectations.
+- Consider hosting a virtual listening/sharing circle, or send an email or check-in form asking students to let you know what they need and provide feedback about the class format and expectations.

 - Ensure that digital copies of course materials are available within Canvas at least 48 hours prior to class.